Skip to main content

 (b)

-By diagonalizing the matrix \(M\text{,}\) determine the long-term probability that the mosquito will be found in either swamp.
+By diagonalizing the matrix \(M\text{,}\) find a formula for \(\vv_n = M^n\vv_0\text{.}\) Use this to determine the long-term probability that the mosquito will be found in either swamp.

 (c)

-You should have found that one of the eigenvalues of \(M\) was \(\lambda=1\text{.}\) The corresponding eigenvector \(\vv\) satisfies \(M\vv=\vv\text{.}\) This is known as a steady-state vector: if our system begins with state \(\vv\text{,}\) it will remain there forever.
+You should have found that one of the eigenvalues of \(M\) was \(\lambda=1\text{.}\) The corresponding eigenvector \(\vv\) satisfies \(M\vv=\vv\text{.}\) When we normalize so that the entires of \(\vv\) sum to 1, we call \(\vv\) a steady-state vector: if our system begins with state \(\vv\text{,}\) it will remain there forever.

 Confirm that if the eigenvector \(\vv\) is rescaled so that its entries sum to 1, the resulting values agree with the long-term probabilities found in the previous part.
+(The system tends toward the steady-state solution, even if it begins in another state.)

 A stochastic matrix \(M\) is called regular some power \(M^k\) has all positive entries.
-It is a theorem that every regular stochastic matrix has a steady-state vector.
+It is a theorem that every regular stochastic matrix has a unique steady-state vector.
+That is, there is a unique vector \(\vv\) whose entries are positive, and sum to 1, such that \(M\vv = \vv\text{.}\)

 (a)